The get()

 may be indirect.
 E.g., recall this definition

-of local_hits
+of local_hits:

 const query<movie> local_hits = local_movies .distinct() .order(- score(local_movies->id)) .limit(n);